A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in

 To test this, we perform the \alf{} \fmode{} fitting to stacked spectra with an additional segment within the spectral range between $\mathrm{8000\sim 8700}$\r{A} to include the IMF-sensitive features like the NaI and CaII triplets.
 The \fmode{} fits in a total of 46 parameters.
 We choose a double power-law IMF function with fixed cutoffs at 0.08 and 100 \msun{} and two varying slopes at the low mass end (\imfi{} for 0.08\msun $\lt$ M $\lt$ 0.5\msun, and \imfii{} for 0.5\msun $\lt$ M $\lt$ 1.0\msun).
 For $\gt$ 1.0\msun stars, the slope is fixed at $\gamma$=2.3 in the Salpeter IMF.
 For a Kroupa IMF, we would have \imfi = 1.3 and \imfii = 2.3, respectively.
 We choose a larger burn-in step of 25,000 and 100 chains, each with 1024 steps.

 In Figure \ref{fig:alf_gradients_imf}, we show the radial profiles of \feh, \mgfe, \logage{}, and the two IMF slope gradients from the \fmode{} fitting (The radial profiles of other elemental abundances can be found in Appendix \ref{appendix:abundance}.).
 The empty markers in the left three columns show the \smode{} fitting results for comparison.
 The upper and lower rows show the \sigmacen-split and extendedness-split results, respectively.
-We can see allowing the IMF slope to vary has little impact on the estimated \feh{} values.
+We can see that allowing the IMF slope to vary has little impact on the estimated \feh{} values.
 In the meantime, it results in systematic changes in other elemental abundances and stellar age: the \fmode{} fitting gives a lower \mgfe{} and older \logage{} for all 12 spectra.
 Most notably, the outer \mgfe{} of the \hsig{} decreases drastically compared with the \smode{} estimation, resulting in the difference between \hsig{} and \lsig{} sub-samples narrowing with radius.